dwrobel/flatcam/README.md

 - updated Romanian language partially
 - added a new way to handle scripts with repeating Tcl commands
 - added new buttons in the Tools toolbar for running, opening and adding new scripts
+- finished the Romanian translation update and updated the POT file

 12.09.2019